Master of Liberal Studies (MLS) Degree

 Admission

 Admission to graduate study is open to qualified students holding a bachelor’s degree (or equivalent) from an accredited university or college.
-A minimum GPA of 3.00 from the applicant’s undergraduate work is expected, though the admissions committee also gives consideration to applicants’ postgraduate experience and recent accomplishments.
+A minimum GPA of 3.00 from the applicant’s undergraduate work is expected.
+Additionally, a statement of purpose, resume, writing samples, letters of recommendation, and work experience will be evaluated as part of the admissions decision.

 Additional Information